-The Board of Directors has appointed an Audit Committee.
+Audit Committee.
 Each member of the Audit Committee is "independent" as that term is defined by Rule 4200(a)(15) of the Nasdaq Listing Standards as well as the applicable rules of the Securities Exchange Commission for audit committee membership.
-The Board of Directors has determined that Mr. Goode qualifies as the "audit committee financial expert" as defined in Item 401(h) of Regulation S-K of the Securities Exchange Act of 1934 (the "Exchange Act").
+The Board has determined that Mr. Goode qualifies as the "audit committee financial expert" as defined in Item 401(h) of Regulation S-K of the Securities Exchange Act of 1934 (the "Exchange Act").
 The full responsibilities of the Audit Committee are set forth in the Audit Committee Charter.
-In general, the primary purpose of this Committee is to assist the Board in overseeing management's conduct of the Company's financial reporting processes and its system of internal controls regarding finance, accounting, legal compliance, and ethics.
-During 2004, the Audit Committee held four formal meetings and five special meetings via conference telephone call.
+In general, the primary purpose of this Committee is to assist the Board in overseeing management's conduct of the Company's financial reporting processes and its system of internal controls regarding finance, accounting, legal compliance and ethics.
+During 2005, the Audit Committee held nine meetings.

-The Board of Directors has a Personnel and Compensation Committee, consisting entirely of independent directors, as currently defined by the Nasdaq Listing Standards, that is responsible for reviewing and recommending to the Board of Directors the timing and amount of compensation for key employees, including salaries, bonuses, and other benefits.
+Personnel and Compensation Committee.
+This Committee consists entirely of independent directors, as currently defined by the Nasdaq Listing Standards.
+It is responsible for reviewing and recommending to the Board the timing and amount of compensation for key employees, including salaries, bonuses and other benefits.
 The Personnel and Compensation Committee is also responsible for administering the Company's stock option and other equity-based incentive plans, recommending retainer and attendance fees for non-employee directors, and reviewing compensation plans and awards as they relate to key employees.
-During 2004, the Personnel and Compensation Committee held one formal meeting.
+The full responsibilities of the Personnel and Compensation Committee are set forth in the Personnel and Compensation Committee Charter.
+During 2005, the Personnel and Compensation Committee held two meetings.

-The Board of Directors also has a Nominating and Corporate Governance Committee.
+Nominating and Corporate Governance Committee.
 Each member of the Nominating and Corporate Governance Committee is "independent" as that term is defined by the Nasdaq Listing Standards.
 The Nominating and Corporate Governance Committee considers and proposes director nominees for election at the Annual Meeting, selects candidates to fill Board vacancies as they may occur, makes recommendations to the Board regarding Board committee memberships, generally monitors the Company's corporate governance system, and performs any other functions or duties deemed appropriate by the Board.
-The full responsibilities of the Nominating and Corporate Governance Committee are set forth in the Nominating and Corporate Governance Committee Charter.
-During 2004, the Nominating and Corporate Governance Committee held one meeting.
+The full responsibilities of the

+Nominating and Corporate Governance Committee are set forth in the Nominating and Corporate Governance Committee Charter.
+During 2005, the Nominating and Corporate Governance Committee held two meetings.